kptdev/kpt/site/content/en/guides/producer/functions/container/_index.md

 By default containers are run without network access, and without the ability to write to volumes outside the container.
 All local environment variables except the `TMPDIR` variable are loaded into the container by default.
+See the [fn command reference] for more details.

 While container functions may be written in any language so long as they adhere to the [io specification] (read / write ResourceList), the